Annona reticulata

-Annona reticulata is a small deciduous or semi-evergreen tree in the plant family Annonaceae and part of the Annonas group.
+Annona reticulata is a small deciduous or semi-evergreen tree in the plant family Annonaceae.
 It is best known for its fruit, called custard apple, a common name shared with fruits of several other species in the same genus: A. cherimola and A. squamosa.
 Other English common names include ox heart and bullock's heart.
 The fruit is sweet and useful in preparation of desserts, but is generally less popular for eating than that of A. cherimola.